Is that a 1901 switch-tower from the Boston Elevated Railway

 Making the cuts to separate the top

-so the two sections are able to be
+so the two sections are to be

 trailered to the Museum.